planrockr/planrockr-cli/README.md

 	planrockr-cli import -t gitlab -h http://your_gitlab_host -u gitlab_user -p gitlab_password

-A new project will be created on Planrockr and a Webhook will be created on Gitlab.
-This Gitlab user must have permissions to create a new Webhook.
+A new project will be created on Planrockr and a *Webhook* will be created on Gitlab.
+This Gitlab user must have permissions to create a new *Webhook*.